olderdissen/pdf-api/readme.md

 # pdf-api

-updated project to create pdf-file like **pdflib** but without restrictions. this project follows a different strategy of collecting and storing data. all data is stored inside an array for easy access. each element is accessible, changeable and removable at any time.
+updated project to create pdf-file like **PDFlib** but without restrictions. this project follows a different strategy of collecting and storing data. all data is stored inside an array for easy access. each element is accessible, changeable and removable at any time.